AnkitBarik/planetMagFields/paper/paper.md

 ## The software package

 `planetMagfields` has data files containing Gauss coefficients from various inversion studies of planetary magnetic models for different planets.
-These coefficients are then used to obtain the magnetic field on a grid of latitude and longitude using equations \eqref{eq:gaussCoeff} and \eqref{eq:Br}.
+These coefficients are then used to obtain the magnetic field on a grid of latitude and longitude using equation \eqref{eq:gaussCoeff}.
 The main way of accessing the data is through the ``Planet`` class.
 An example is provided below using IPython [@ipython],

   ```python
    In [1]: from planetmagfields import *